MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-create-a-simple-mail-item.md

 ---

-# How to: Create a Simple Mail Item
+# Create a Simple Mail Item